Facebook's Messenger Rooms Will Be A Blessing For Zoom

 Messenger Rooms enables a user to create a room from Facebook or Messenger, and up to 50 people can join the video call (even people who do not use Facebook).
 Most importantly, there is no time limit to group calls.
 In comparison, Zoom Basic users get only 40 minutes.

 With over a billion daily active users, Messenger Rooms will likely gain traction in the coming weeks.
 Facebook couldn't have timed this better as the lockdown is playing to the advantage of the company.
 Facebook is not yet done either.
-WhatsApp will also roll-out a group video calling feature that allows up to 8 people to join a call.
-In the announcement on April 24, the company said Instagram will also roll-out a similar feature in the coming weeks.
+WhatsApp will also roll out a group video calling feature that allows up to 8 people to join a call.
+In the announcement on April 24, the company said Instagram will also roll out a similar feature in the coming weeks.
 All this will likely lead to a decline in the number of active Zoom users, which, in my opinion, is a great outcome for Zoom.

 A paying subscriber ditching Zoom to use Messenger Rooms, in my opinion, is out of the equation, at least for now.
 A corporate user, on the other hand, is highly unlikely to use Facebook as a platform for official video conferencing at any point in time in the future.
-Zooms' target customers are small and medium enterprises that seek for seamless connectivity platforms.
+Zoom's target customers are small and medium enterprises that seek for seamless connectivity platforms.
 Messenger Rooms, on the other hand, is the perfect solution for Zoom Basic users who never had the intention of paying for a premium plan.
 In the coming weeks, Zoom will likely report much lower daily active users, but this should not be a concern for investors as the absolute majority of these users were making the life difficult for Zoom to capture and serve its target market segment.
 As Messenger Rooms become the go-to option for free users, Zoombombing will also come to a standstill.
 This, coupled with the security improvements announced by Zoom, will make the platform a better place for professionals and corporates to conduct video conferences.
 This is welcome news for existing premium subscribers who have complained about the lack of availability of Zoom's customer service staff in recent weeks as well.
 Finally, the expected decline in the number of active users will provide meaningful insights to Zoom executives on how to expand their services to meet the surge in demand, without unnecessarily investing in the platform to serve the millions of users who will be gone with the wind when mobility restrictions are lifted.

 Takeaway: Facebook won't eat Zoom's lunch for now, but that doesn't make Zoom a buy either

 I am long Facebook.
 I've been for a while.
-But, I'm not excited about Messenger Rooms the same way I am about its investment in Jio.
+But I'm not excited about Messenger Rooms the same way I am about its investment in Jio.
 The company has a long way to go to capture paying subscribers to this service, but maybe the company is not even planning on capturing corporate clients at any time in the future.

 Contrary to the belief and the reaction of many investors, I believe Zoom will benefit from the roll-out of Messenger Rooms as this will take some of the free users out of its platform.
 For any company, expanding its scale is important.
-But, things should never be allowed to go out of control.
+But things should never be allowed to go out of control.
 This happened to Zoom in recent weeks.

 Even after factoring in the positive impact of Messenger Rooms, I still remain on the sidelines for a better opportunity to invest in Zoom.
 All eyes are on Zoom's earnings that would be released on June 04.
 Along with the earnings, I plan to develop and publish an earnings model to derive an intrinsic value estimate for Zoom shares.
 Until then, I'm monitoring the situation to see where Zoom and the video conferencing industry will go.